business-factory/gold-digger/README.md

     * example: [http://localhost:25800/range?from=EUR&to=AED&start_date=2016-02-15&end_date=2016-02-15](http://localhost:25800/range?from=EUR&to=AED&start_date=2016-02-15&end_date=2016-02-15)

 ## Docker
-Build docker image.
+Ensure you have created local params file according to *Development setup* section.
+Then build docker image.

 `docker build -t gold-digger-ubuntu .`

-Initialize database before running the container.
+If you are connecting to local database on the host (outside the container) run the container with --net=host option.

+`docker run --name gold-digger --net=host -t -i -p 8000:8000 gold-digger-ubuntu`

+Run production container as daemon (production).

+`docker run --name gold-digger -d -p 8000:8000 gold-digger-ubuntu`

-Now run docker container which starts the Gunicorn server.
+Docker container starts the Gunicorn server.
 Web server is kept alive by supervisor.
 Cron performs daily updates at 00:05.

-`docker run --name gold-digger -t -i -p 8000:8000 gold-digger-ubuntu`